vitr/docker-casperjs/README.md

     CMD echo "casperjs running..." && tail -f /dev/null `echo "casperjs running..."` is used to identify the running daemon from the host `ps -ax`
 I prefer running it like this on the dedicated test server.
 Practicing TDD, I use it quite frequently and I don't want to mount the volumes on each test run.
-I pull my new tests from git directly into the once mounted folder and simply run `exec` inside the container.
+I pull my new tests from git directly into the once mounted folder and simply run `exec` inside the always running container.
 If you prefer exec mode, just don't forget the `--rm` option, as you may pollute your host machine with many useless stopped containers.

 ![Analytics](https://vitr-analytics.appspot.com/UA-75628680-1/docker-casperjs?pixel)